js-401n15-eoc/data-structures-and-algorithms-js/data-structures/stackAndQueue/README.md

 **dequeue()**: does not take any argument, removes the node from the front of the queue, and returns the node’s value\
 **peek()**: does not take an argument and returns the value of the node located in the front of the queue, without removing it from the queue
-**isEmpty()**: does not take an argument, and returns a boolean indicating whether or not the queue is empty
+**isEmpty()**: does not take an argument, and returns a boolean indicating whether or not the queue is empty **print()**: takes in no arguments and console logs all of the values one by one while dequeueing them from the queue